hamedhaghighi/ML-assisted-annotation/README.md

 | labels_to_classes | The mapping between your labels and the labels of the dataset on which the model is pre-trained, e.g. ["car", "truck", "person", -1] |

 Note that the folder structure of your dataset should follow the "data_format" parameter.
-For instance, folder structure for "kitti" data format should look like the following:
+For instance, the folder structure for "kitti" data format should look like the following:

 ```
 [ROOTDIR]